 There had to be a better way.
 He spent a year thinking about how to make a step in binding.
 The original concepts were pretty complicated and had lots of clips, springs, cables, and moving parts.
 As he continued to experiment, he realized in order for anything to hold up in water and still work in the mud and sand, he had to eliminate all those moving parts.

 The basic design that he came up with 2 years ago worked amazingly well and he started riding with his home-made set-up all the time.
 Immediately, people started to notice and ask if he would make them a pair.
 The only way to safely make these boots and bindings for others was to commercialize the whole process.
 So, patents were filed, designers and engineers joined the team, and VADATEK® was born.

 We literally started from scratch, designed and built everything.
 Since we weren’t confined to any existing manufacturing process or framework, we were able to build, ride, and revise over and over again until we perfected all the critical elements.
-We are busy adding the finishing touches and are looking forward to the unveiling of the VADATEK SYNTAX™ in early 2018.
+We are busy adding the finishing touches and are looking forward to the unveiling of the VADATEK SYNTAX™ coming spring 2019.